MetOffice/lfric-baf/README.md

 # LFRic-BAF

+THIS BRANCH IS FOR THE PSYCLONE CI ONLY
+It will be removed once BAF is available as a release or part of Fab.

 This repository contains the current state of BAF, the Build Architecture with Fab.
 BAF is an object-oriented command line interface on top of the UK Met Office build system Fab (https://github.com/MetOffice/fab).
 Fab itself is contained